"You don't really mince words, do ya'?"

 "To the right person."

-At a mere six years old, Elizabeth Harper lived through the brutal murder of her mother, Maryanne, who became the target of one of the very monsters her father was chasing.
-Just days before Maryanne's death, she and Reggie sent Elizabeth to stay with her uncle Albert in Seattle, hoping to get her out of said monster's cross hairs.
-To get her as far away from New York City as they could.
-In the aftermath, Elizabeth dedicated her life to making the world a better place, just as her mother had always done.
+At a mere six years old, Elizabeth Harper lived through the brutal murder of her mother.
+Days prior, her parents sent her to her uncle Albert in Seattle, hoping to keep her out of cross hairs, and as far away from New York City as possible.
+In the aftermath, Elizabeth dedicated her life to making the world a better place, to keep her mother's light alive.

 There's little more important in this world than knowing someone has your back.